intel/CPU-Manager-for-Kubernetes/docs/cli.md

 [Kubernetes python client][k8s-python-client] to get the required Kubernetes cluster configuration.
 The [instructions][discover-op-manual] provided in the operator's manual can be used to run the discover Pod.
-- The node will be patched with `pod.alpha.kubernetes.io/opaque-int-resource-kcm' OIR.
+- The node will be patched with `pod.alpha.kubernetes.io/opaque-int-resource-kcm` OIR.
+- The node will be labeled with `"kcm.intel.com/kcm-node": "true"` label.
+- The node will be tainted with `kcm=true:NoSchedule` taint.
 - The `KCM` configuration directory should exist and contain the dataplane pool to run `kcm discover`.

 **Args:**